James Honeyman-Scott: Pretenders

-During the mid-1970s, Honeyman-Scott met future Pretenders bandmate Pete Farndon while the bassist was playing with Cold River Lady in Hereford (Melody Maker, 1979).
-In 1978, Farndon recruited Honeyman-Scott for a series of Pretenders rehearsals and recording sessions, and he officially joined the group that summer (New Musical Express, 1980).
+During the mid-1970s, Honeyman-Scott met future Pretenders bandmate Pete Farndon while the bassist was playing with Cold River Lady in Hereford.
+In 1978, Farndon recruited Honeyman-Scott for a series of Pretenders rehearsals and recording sessions, and he officially joined the group that summer.
 Chrissie Hynde recalled, "As soon as I heard Jimmy Scott, I knew I was getting close.
 Jimmy and I turned out to have a genuine musical affinity".

 Honeyman-Scott's role in shaping the Pretenders' sound primarily involved adding melodic lead lines to existing songs to help tie them together.
 He recalled in the early days, "We did lots of rehearsing – seven days a week, all hours of the day and night.
 At first a lot of the licks were very heavy – like 'Up the Neck' started off as a reggae song.
 I said, 'Let's speed it up,' and put in that little guitar run.
 The melodic parts of the numbers really all started coming together by me putting in these little runs and licks.
 And then Chrissie started to like pop music, and that's why she started writing things like 'Kid'".

-Hynde and Honeyman-Scott have both acknowledged the influence their contrasting styles had on each other (Guitar Player, 1981; Uncut, 1999).
+Hynde and Honeyman-Scott have both acknowledged the influence their contrasting styles had on each other.
 According to Honeyman-Scott, Hynde had a unique style he adjusted to in several ways: "She does quite a bit of rhythm guitar, and I don't know anybody who plays like her.
 It's real distinct, and I can't count her beat half the time.
-Instead, I just put a little guitar line over it, like the lick in 'Tattooed Love Boys'" (Guitar Player, 1981).
+Instead, I just put a little guitar line over it, like the lick in 'Tattooed Love Boys'".
 He joked about his other strategy: "I've never told them I can't work out their time at all!
 They are used to me coming in a bar too late; they think that's the way I play.
 But it's because I've missed where she comes in!
 I just bluff it and hope for the best."